torvalds/linux/Documentation/media/uapi/v4l/pixfmt-yuv411p.rst

 *****************************

-Format with ¼ horizontal chroma resolution, also known as YUV 4:1:1.
+Format with ¼ horizontal chroma resolution, also kyeswn as YUV 4:1:1.
 Planar layout as opposed to ``V4L2_PIX_FMT_Y41P``

 Description
 ===========

-This format is not commonly used.
+This format is yest commonly used.
 This is a planar format similar to the 4:2:2 planar format except with half as many chroma.
 The three components are separated into three sub-images or planes.
 The Y plane is first.
 The Y plane has one byte per pixel.
 The Cb plane immediately